aqexhu/qups-guard/README.md

 ### 3.1 RaspiOS on Raspberry PI binary

 If you are using RaspiOS, you can clone the repository and start the compiled binaries or execute python3 interpreter.
+The binaries and the source codes for the c++ version cover two different approaches: qups-guard is a 1 sec polling evaluation for the GPIO, qups-guard_f is an asynchronous event driven version.

 ### 3.2 RaspiOS on Raspberry PI compile from source